winksaville/csgrs/readme.md

 A fast, optionally multithreaded **Constructive Solid Geometry (CSG)** library in Rust, built around Boolean operations (*union*, *difference*, *intersection*) on sets of polygons stored in BSP trees. **csgrs** helps you construct 2D and 3D geometry with an [OpenSCAD](https://openscad.org/)-like syntax, and to transform, interrogate, and simulate those shapes without leaving Rust.

-This library aims to be light weight and full featured, integrate cleanly with the [Dimforge](https://www.dimforge.com/) ecosystem (e.g., [`nalgebra`](https://crates.io/crates/nalgebra), [`Parry`](https://crates.io/crates/parry3d), and [`Rapier`](https://crates.io/crates/rapier3d)), leverage [`geo`](https://crates.io/crates/geo) and [`earcutr`](https://crates.io/crates/earcutr) for robust processing of convex and non-convex polygons with holes, and provide an extensible type-safe API.
+This library aims to be light weight and full featured, integrate cleanly with the [Dimforge](https://www.dimforge.com/) ecosystem (e.g., [`nalgebra`](https://crates.io/crates/nalgebra), [`Parry`](https://crates.io/crates/parry3d), and [`Rapier`](https://crates.io/crates/rapier3d)), leverage [`geo`](https://crates.io/crates/geo) for robust processing of convex and non-convex polygons with holes, and provide an extensible type-safe API.

 The BSP tree works with shapes made of lines.
 In 3D, **csgrs** interpolates all curves so that they can be processed by the BSP. **csgrs** has limited support for recovering curves from interpolated lines into 2D, and for offsetting curves in 2D.
-Recovering curves should work even on models imported as a mesh, allowing them to be "upgraded" to real arcs for offsetting, booleans, toolpathing, etc.
+Recovering curves should work even on models imported as a mesh, allowing them to be "upgraded" to real arcs for offsetting, booleans, toolpathing, etc.  [`earcutr`](https://crates.io/crates/earcutr) is used by [`geo`](https://crates.io/crates/geo) for triangulation and only works in 2D, so **csgrs** rotates 3D polygons into 2D for triangulation then back to 3D.

 ![Example CSG output](docs/csg.png)